Psychology, MS

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

-Applicants must provide evidence of successful completion of an undergraduate or graduate social science statistics and research methods course.
+Applicants must provide evidence of successful completion of an undergraduate or graduate statistics and research methods course.
 Typically, these prerequisite courses should be in a social science field; however, applicants may apply with courses outside a social science field.

-The statement of purpose should describe the applicant's educational background, scholarly interests and academic and professional goals.
+The statement of purpose should describe the applicant's educational background, scholarly interests, and academic and professional goals.

 ASU offers this program in an online format with multiple enrollment sessions throughout the year.
 Applicants may view the program’s ASU Online page for program descriptions and to request more information.

-• community health worker
+- community health worker

-• health educator
+- health educator

-• market research analyst and marketing specialist
+- market research analyst and marketing specialist

-• medical and health services manager
+- medical and health services manager

-• mental health counselor
+- mental health counselor*

-• psychology teacher, postsecondary
+- psychology teacher, postsecondary

-• social and community service manager
+- social and community service manager

-• social and human services assistant
+- social and human services assistant

-• social science research assistant
+- social science researcher or research assistant

 Accelerated programs allow students the opportunity to expedite the completion of their degree.